RozminWaghu99/Customer-Churn-Analysis./README.md

 - Hyperparameter tuning
 - Model Deployment
 - Conclusion

-## Step 1 :
-## Step 2 : Read and Load the Dataset
+## Step 1 : Read and Load the Dataset
 We now know that we are working with a typical CSV file (i.e., the delimiter is ,, etc.).
 We proceed to loading the data into memory.
-## Step 3 : Exploratory Data Analysis & Data Cleaning
+## Step 2 : Exploratory Data Analysis & Data Cleaning
 - Inspect dataset
 - Columns/features in data
 - Length of the dataset